Brokoli5191/brokoli5191.github.io/README.md

    ```sh
    git clone https://github.com/Brokoli5191/brokoli5191.github.io.git
    ```
-2. Open the index.html file in your browser of choice
+2. Open the index.php file in your browser of choice

 3. Or edit the index.html